 Please take the time to familiarise yourself with the contents of this manual.
 It contains a lot of helpful and useful information which will enhance your enjoyment of your home and the surrounding area.

-For detailed guidance on operating equipment (such as heating controls) refer to operating instructions supplied within the folder provided within your home.
+For detailed guidance on operating equipment (such as heating controls) refer to operating instructions of this manual.

-Should you need to report a problem with your new home contact:
+Should you need to report a problem with your new home contact L&Q Direct (see info panel left)

-2. Frequently Asked Questions
+Frequently Asked Questions